-There is something to be said about having a cab waiting for you when you arrive at an airport.
+There is something to be said about having a cab waiting for you when you arrive at the airport.
 And it is so easy to get used to this luxury.

 Last night, I was talking to my friend who is visiting India for a couple of weeks.
 One wedding and a funeral, she said.
 We both laughed and settled down to a marathon chat.